 The Hydrokinetic Resource page allows you to describe the flow available to the hydrokinetic turbine.
 HOMER uses this data to calculate the output of the hydro turbine in each time step.

 The baseline data is a one-year time series representing the water speed, expressed in meters per second, for each time step of the year.
-HOMER displays the monthly averages calculated from the baseline data in the water speed table and graph.
+HOMER displays the monthly averages calculated from the baseline data in the Monthly Average Water Speed Data table and graph.

 There are two ways to create baseline data: you can enter monthly averages, or you can import time series data from a file.